Polychlorinated biphenyl: Humans

 The most commonly observed health effects in people exposed to extremely high levels of PCBs are skin conditions, such as chloracne and rashes, but these were known to be symptoms of acute systemic poisoning dating back to 1922.
 Studies in workers exposed to PCBs have shown changes in blood and urine that may indicate liver damage.
 In Japan in 1968, 280 kg of PCB-contaminated rice bran oil was used as chicken feed, resulting in a mass poisoning, known as Yushō disease, in over 1800 people.
 Common symptoms included dermal and ocular lesions, irregular menstrual cycles and lowered immune responses.
 Other symptoms included fatigue, headaches, coughs, and unusual skin sores.
 Additionally, in children, there were reports of poor cognitive development.
-Women exposed to PCBs before or during pregnancy can give birth to children with lowered cognitive ability, immune compromise, and motor control problems.
+Women exposed to PCBs before or during pregnancy can give birth to children with lowered cognitive ability, compromised immune systems, and motor control problems.

 There is evidence that crash dieters that have been exposed to PCBs have an elevated risk of health complications.
 Stored PCBs in the adipose tissue become mobilized into the blood when individuals begin to crash diet.

 PCBs have shown toxic and mutagenic effects by interfering with hormones in the body.
 PCBs, depending on the specific congener, have been shown to both inhibit and imitate estradiol, the main sex hormone in females.
 Imitation of the estrogen compound can feed estrogen-dependent breast cancer cells, and possibly cause other cancers, such as uterine or cervical.
 Inhibition of estradiol can lead to serious developmental problems for both males and females, including sexual, skeletal, and mental development issues.
 In a cross-sectional study, PCBs were found to be negatively associated with testosterone levels in adolescent boys.

 High PCB levels in adults have been shown to result in reduced levels of the thyroid hormone triiodothyronine, which affects almost every physiological process in the body, including growth and development, metabolism, body temperature, and heart rate.
 It also resulted in reduced immunity and increased thyroid disorders.